faizandarwesh/faizandarwesh.github.io/index.md

 |Android Basics : Networking <a class="ext-link-a" href="https://classroom.udacity.com/courses/ud843"><img class="ext-link-img" src="./images/ext-link.png" /></a>
 |Firebase in a Weekend (Android) <a class="ext-link-a" href="https://classroom.udacity.com/courses/ud0352"><img class="ext-link-img" src="./images/ext-link.png" /></a>

-## Honors and Awards
+## Events and Seminars

 |-------------------------------------------------------
 | Runners Up in RoboWars Competition at IBA ProBattle 2017
 | Participated in Speed Programming Competition held at NED in SPEC16.
-|
-| 2nd Position at DICE Health Exhibition and Competition 2015
+| Participated in IQUEST Competition in PROQUEST16 at Karachi University Computer Science Department (UBIT).
+| Introduction to HTML, CSS and JavaScript organised by ACM-KU
+| Android Development Workshop at DCS organised by IEEE.

 ## I have programming experience in: